The European Sleeper train from Paris to Berlin

 This is the normal timetable.
 Always check times for your specific date at www.europeansleeper.eu or int.bahn.de as they may vary due to trackwork.
 For example, the train occasionally uses Berlin Gesundbrunnen instead of Berlin Hbf.
 When using int.bahn.de, use plain BERLIN not Berlin Hbf.

-Want to travel on another day of the week?
-European Sleeper also offer a Brussels to Berlin sleeper on Mon, Wed, Fri, returning Berlin to Brussels on Tue, Thur, Sun, with connections from/to London, see the European Sleeper Brussels-Berlin-Prague page.
+Brussels-Berlin on other days of the week: European Sleeper also offer a Brussels to Berlin sleeper on Mon, Wed, Fri, returning Berlin to Brussels on Tue, Thur, Sun, with connections from/to London, see the European Sleeper Brussels-Berlin-Prague page.

 For Eurostar information and check-in process, see the Eurostar page.